-The new GMAT Official Guide 2019 edition (OG) books have landed and I’ve got the scoop for you!
+Welcome back to our series on the new GMAT Official Guide 2019 (OG)!
 (If you’d like, you can start with the first installment of this article series.)
-Today’s post focuses on the Verbal questions in the big OG.
+Today’s post focuses on the Sentence Correction questions in the big OG.
 Read more

 Feeling stumped by GMAT Critical Reasoning?
 Here are our 10 best GMAT Critical Reasoning tips.
 You’ll find tips for studying Critical Reasoning before test day, as well as maximizing your chances of getting tough questions right.
 Read more